-Mascoma Community Development Wins Third New Markets Tax Credit Allocation of $65 Million
+Mascoma Community Development Wins Fourth New Markets Tax Credit Allocation of $60 Million

 This award comes from the U.S. Treasury’s CDFI Fund.
 The New Markets Tax Credit (NMTC) program allows Mascoma Community Development to direct capital to underserved, primarily rural communities through financing high-impact, mission-focused projects nationwide, with a primary focus on New Hampshire, Vermont, Maine, New York, Michigan, and Pennsylvania.

-This NMTC award represents Mascoma Community Development’s third allocation, providing a total of $170 million since its first award in 2014.
-Mascoma Community Development is a community development entity established by Mascoma Bank to facilitate industrial and manufacturing expansion, along with retail and main street redevelopments in rural and minor-urban communities that are suffering from population decline and out-migration.
+This New Market Tax Credit award represents MCD’s fourth allocation, providing a total of $230 million since their first award in 2014.
+MCD is a Community Development Entity (CDE) established by Mascoma Bank to facilitate industrial and manufacturing expansion, retail and main street redevelopments in rural and minor-urban communities that are suffering from population decline and out-migration.

 The NMTC was enacted in 2000 in an effort to stimulate private investment and economic growth in low-income urban neighborhoods and rural communities that lack access to the patient capital needed to support and grow businesses, create jobs, and sustain healthy local economies.
 The NMTC is a 39 percent federal tax credit, taken over seven years, on investments made in economically distressed communities.